Salitre97/random-stuff/README.md

 # Side quests

-**My first repository created through the terminal uisng GitHub's official CLI tool 'gh'.**

-Side projects will be included here.
+Priority is to get comfortable with the version control system git.

+Will be adding projects I've completed along my journey.

-Projects will be random.
+Projects will be sparatic.
-will re-structure